d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 # Assignment on working with files and folders

-`Connect over ssh to you server to do the exercises'
+`Connect over ssh to you server to do the exercises`

 ## Task 1
 Navigate to your home directory with the least number of keystrokes (three to be exact)